flukss/exercicios-python/README.md

 # exercicios-python

 A humble practice of Python.
-Exercises that I had in my learnings.
+Exercises that I have done during my classes.